|About Us News Resources Login Become a member Help Search|

-Afflicted by a twinge of anxiety he had not known for many years, Thranduil glanced up to meet his father’s unwavering gaze.
+Afflicted by a twinge of anxiety he had not known for many years, Thranduil looked up to meet his father’s unwavering gaze.
 For one fleeting moment he was young again, for this would indeed be the first time he and his father would be separated for any abiding length of time.
 Now was his moment to prove himself, a challenge that did not rest lightly on the shoulders of any son.
 “I can, Father,” he assured him.

 A smile softened Oropher’s features as the horse stamped impatiently behind him, a new mount with great potential for distance in his build.
 “I expected no less,” he said, laying a firm but affectionate hand on Thranduil’s shoulder.
 “You know how I dislike to leave you here,” he went on in a more intimate vein.
 “There is no one I would rather have riding beside me.
-But on there other hand, there is no other I would rather leave with the charge I give you now.”
+But, on the other hand, there is no other I would rather leave with the charge I give you now.”

 Thranduil nodded resignedly, torn in both directions.
 The rest of the family stood behind him to bid their lord farewell.
 They were his responsibility now.
 Two others sat astride ready mounts a stone’s throw away, Noruvion’s father Baranor, and a fellow restless Iathron who had won Oropher’s regard, Luinlas by name, all three armed with bow and blade.
-Together they would explore the reaches of the East and seek out a place that they might all call a home away from home, a preliminary quest that would be as lengthy as it was demanding.
-None knew how long it would be before they returned, but in all honesty Thranduil did not expect to see his father again for many long turns of the sun, tedious decades mounting perhaps into centuries.
+Together they would explore the reaches of the East and seek out a place they might all call a home, a preliminary quest that would be as lengthy as it was demanding.
+None knew how long it would be before they returned, but Thranduil did not expect to see his father again for many long turns of the sun, tedious decades mounting perhaps into centuries.

 “Farewell, love,” Oropher said then, taking Lóriel’s fair hands in his own.
 “Wait for me.
 The road is long, but it does have an end.”